zunstraal/J-Co-Project/languageSpecification/getCollection.md

 ## Issues
 In case the collection cannot be retrieved an empty collection is returned.
-An exception error is raised in case *.2* if the DB is not previously declared by means of the  [Use DB](/languageSpecification/useDb.md) command.
+An exception error is raised in case *.2* if the DB is not previously declared by means of the  [Use DB](/languageSpecification/useDb.md) instruction.

 ## References